mike-ward/mike-ward.github.io/_posts/2009-04-20-determining-the-local-ip-address-via-script.md

         return ip;
     }

 It works but isn't pretty.
 Surely there must be an easier way?
-(I’m not running in a browser so no “Remote_Server” header is available).
+(I’m not running in a browser so no **Remote_Server** header is available).

 Signed: Irritated